kt3k/white-lint/README.md

 # white-lint v1.0.1

-> A tool for creating a cli tool like [standard](https://github.com/feross/standard) lint checker.
+> A tool for creating a cli tool like [standard](https://github.com/feross/standard).

 # Install